Current Data Requests

 2024020502 Garratt-Reed, Meg, Exec.
 Dir.
 Maine Office of Affordable Health Care 2/23/2024 4/4/2024 Ad Hoc reports that analyze spending by Payer, Sex, Age, County, Provider, Facility, CPT/DRG Codes, and Service Category.
 In 2021, the Maine legislature created the Office of Affordable Health Care when it enacted P.L.
 2021 Chapter 459, Section 3.
 Among other duties, the establishing legislation directs the office to analyze health care cost growth and spending trends, including correlation to quality and consumer experience, and to develop proposals to improve the affordability, quality, and efficiency of health care in Maine.
 This project will advance the aims of the office by creating an ongoing means of tracking and displaying health care spending on multiple levels, and by providing insight into drivers of high and rising spending in Maine.
 This work will also serve as a further iteration of the Baseline Report previously produced by MHDO, layering more granular analyses onto the report which respond to the needs of policymakers to understand health spending.
 The interactive dashboards created with MHDO data will serve as a resource to policymakers and other external stakeholders, and will allow the office to clearly identify and articulate drivers of spending and propose targeted solutions.

-2024011703 Ruby, Ray, Executive Director Maine Cancer Foundation 2/6/2024 3/19/2024 CY 2015 – CY 2023 MHDO Level II medical claims & eligibility, pharmacy claims & eligibility, inpatient & outpatient hospital encounters, cancer-incidence registry, and vital death statistics data, including FIPS codes and the de-identified person directory.
+2024011703 Ruby, Ray, Executive Director Maine Cancer Foundation 2/6/2024 3/19/2024 CY 2015 – CY 2023 MHDO Level II medical claims & eligibility, pharmacy claims & eligibility, inpatient & outpatient hospital encounters, cancer-incidence registry, and vital death statistics data, including Practitioner Identifiers, MHDO Provider Database, FIPS codes and the de-identified person directory.
+This request has been updated to include Practitioner Identifiable Data Elements and the MHDO Provider Database.
 The purpose of this request is to build upon the previously authorized data request project 2023022401, in which the Maine Cancer Foundation (MCF) used MHDO data to create Maine's first comprehensive Cancer Blueprint.
 The goal of the Maine Cancer Blueprint is to increase knowledge and awareness of issues related to cancer, expand access to care, and support lifestyle changes to reduce cancer risk by exploring inequities and variations in cancer rates, by examining factors that may influence cancer risk, and analyzing how factors such as social determinants of health, race, ethnicity, insurance status, and socio-economic status influence health outcomes.
 The current website can be found here https://mainecancer.org/maine-cancer-blueprint.
 The website provides credible, detailed data points that inform grantmaking and programming efforts by MCF to support targeted interventions and the solicitation of more diverse, sustainable funding mechanisms for the organization, and are publicly available to Maine clinical experts, residents and others who are interested in actionable statistics related to cancer in Maine.
 The MCF is moving on to Phase Two of this project with the focus on updating existing measures and adding more detailed measures on colon and rectum cancer.
 The Human Services Research Institute (HSRI) is supporting MCF with using the MHDO data for identifying and creating measures that will report variations in cancer incidence, mortality, cost, screening rates, and access to care across Maine.
 The dataset may be used for ad hoc reporting requests directed by an advisory group formed by the MCF and comprised of clinical and other public health experts.

 2023122001 Green, Dantrell, Data Quality & Governance Mgr Strata Decision Technology 1/23/2024 3/6/2024 Level I Hospital Inpatient Encounter Data MHDO Level I inpatient hospital data will be used by Strata to assist their Maine Hospital clients with identifying opportunities for improving the quality of care and services they provide to their patients by effectively benchmarking their quality, safety, satisfaction, and utilization to their peers.
 The data is used to create aggregated benchmarks at both the APR-DRG and MS-DRG level.
 Hospitals can compare their performance to the benchmark file and determine where there is a variation in care.
 MHDO’s data is also used internally to benchmark hospital’s service line utilization and cost compared to statewide averages to help inform service line planning.
 The benchmark files can be used directly in conjunction with hospital client decision support systems, or through a web-based Clinical Analytics tool.
 Lastly, the benchmark data will be used to provide analytic services to client Hospitals and Health Care systems utilizing PA data sets for the purpose of market share analysis, product line performance, and patient migration patterns.